 Have you heard about the geology museum at Clemson University in South Carolina?
 The Bob Campbell Geology Museum on Clemson’s campus near Anderson is packed full of interesting gems, crystals, rocks, and even dinosaur fossils.
 The impressive collection is educational, but tons of fun!
 You will walk away with a newfound appreciation for all of the things hidden beneath the surface of the earth.
 It’s certainly worth a visit if you’re in the area.
-Due to severe damage the museum suffered in December 2022, the museum will be closed for repairs until further notice.

 I’ve become pretty fascinated by rocks in the last few months solely because of the fact that my kids and I are working through our Geology unit for homeschooling.
 I never knew how interesting rocks could be, the different ways they are formed, and just how diverse the world of crystals and gems is.
 I also had no idea, until I checked out the Bob Campbell Geology Museum at Clemson, just how many fantastic gems and rocks had been found right in our state of South Carolina.
 The museum is home to the largest collection of faceted gemstones in the Southeastern United States.
 So if you are a gem lover, this museum will bring you so much joy!

 So it was because of our study of geology that I ended up taking my kids (ages 11 and 7) to the museum as a field trip.
 I had heard about the museum in passing but paid no attention because rocks were boring.
 I’m happy to say now that I was wrong.
 Rocks are super interesting and my kids and I really enjoyed this museum.
 And, don’t be fooled by the size of the museum – it’s small but it houses a collection of more than 10,000 gems, minerals, and crystals.

 What’s inside the Bob Campbell Geology Museum